SolarFlurry/zircon/docs/getting-started.md

 zircon init
 ```

 The `zircon init` command initialises the project.
-You should see a file and a some directories, `zirconfig.json`, `.zircon`, `behavior`, `resource` and `scripts`.
+You should see a file and some directories, `zirconfig.json`, `.zircon`, `behavior`, `resource` and `scripts`.
 It is best to leave `.zircon` untouched unless you really know what you are doing.

 `behavior`, `resource` and `scripts` are for the actual content of the addons.